 Variations

 This is a great recipe to get creative with!
-You can add all sorts of berries, spices, or additional flavors to this muffin batter.
+You can add all sorts of berries, spices, or additional flavours to this muffin batter.
+Blackberries or raspberries can be used instead of the blueberries.
+If you love berries mixed into a simple vanilla cake, then you have to try this Mixed Berry Cake or this Lemon and Blackberry Bundt Cake!

 Muffins are best when they are eaten the day they are made.
 But, if you do have any leftover muffins, store them in an airtight container at room temperature for about two days.
 Reheat them in the oven for a few minutes for extra freshness.